legendcodermartino1245/ldac-optimization-guide/README.md

    *(Flushes Bluetooth stack and cached state)*

 10. **Pair again using Fast Pair or Bluetooth Settings** → `#18`
     ❗ *Safe only after this full reset.
-Do **not** use Quick Settings or NFC Tap-to-Pair — they instantly trigger override logic.*
+Do **not** use Quick Settings or NFC Tap-to-Pair — they instantly trigger Samsung’s override logic.*

 ---

 ### 🧠 Step 2: Override Hijack — Train Samsung to Use Your LDAC Profile

 Samsung doesn’t override at first pairing.
-It listens to the **first real LDAC session**, then stores the profile and reapplies it on all future connections.
-You can use this behavior to **train it to remember your preferred profile**.
+It listens to the **first real LDAC session**, then stores that profile and reuses it on all future connections.

 #### ✅ Steps to Hijack the Override:

 1. **After pairing**, immediately start audio playback
-   (Use UAPP, Neutron, or force profile via BCC)
+   *(Use UAPP, Neutron, or force your profile via BCC)*

 2. **Force a clean LDAC profile**:
    - Example: `44.1 kHz / 16-bit / 990 kbps (Fixed)`
-   *(Can be done via Bluetooth Codec Changer or hi-res player settings)*

 3. **Let playback continue for at least 10–15 seconds**

 4. **Power off the headphones while LDAC is still active**

 > ✅ This stores your custom profile into:
-> - 🎧 Headphone firmware
+> - 🎧 Sony’s headset session memory
-> - 📱 Samsung override memory
+> - 📱 Samsung’s override memory

 On the next reconnect, Samsung will automatically reapply **your profile** — not its default `96 kHz / 32-bit Default`.

+---

 ## 🧠 Final Technique: Override Mastery — Train Samsung to Enforce Your Profile

 Samsung’s LDAC override isn’t just a bug — it’s an opportunity.

-Once it sees a valid LDAC session, it **stores that exact profile** and reuses it during future reconnects.
+Once it sees a valid LDAC session, it **stores that exact profile** and reuses it on future reconnects.
-This means you can **train** the override memory to **apply your preferred LDAC profile every time**, even *without* using BCC afterward.
+This means you can **train** Samsung’s override logic to **apply your preferred LDAC profile every time**, even *without* BCC or Developer Options afterward.

 ---